Eucaa/historebay/README.md

 11. Add the deployed Heroku link to `ALLOWED_HOSTS` in `settings.py` and git push origin master.
 The Heroku app should now be working.

 ## Development vs Deployed Version
-In the development version, Debug is set to True and the env.py file is imported into settings.py.
-However, in the deployed version, Debug is set to False.
 The env.py file is not pushed to GitHub or Heroku as this contains keys which need to remain hidden from other users.
 The deployed version uses Heroku's PostgreSQL database whereas the development version uses SQLite.